Sound Therapy

 Posted on April 12, 2010 by Sound Therapy

-The problem: Attention Deficit Disorder or Attention Deficit and Hyperactivity Disorder is a congenital problem which affects 20% of boys and 8% of girls.
-It is believed to be caused by a deficiency in the transmission system which relays messages between cells in various parts of the brain.
+The problem: Attention Deficit Disorder or Attention Deficit Hyperactivity Disorder is a congenital problem that affects 20% of boys and 8% of girls.
+It is believed to be caused by a transmission-system deficiency that relays messages between cells across the brain.
 The majority of children with ADD/ADHD have auditory reception problems.
-Although they can hear, they have difficulty making sense of what they hear.
+Although they can hear, they have difficulty making sense of it.
 They cannot tune out unwanted input and focus on selected sounds.
-It is this indiscriminate reception of auditory input which leads to the inability to concentrate their attention on a selected topic for any length of time.
+It is this indiscriminate reception of auditory input that leads to an inability to concentrate on a selected topic for any length of time.
 Poor functioning of the frontal lobe means the child cannot think quickly enough to put the brakes on and control the impulse to act.
-This impulsiveness and hyperactivity also leads to behavioral problems and poor social skills.
+This impulsiveness and hyperactivity also lead to behavioral problems and poor social skills.

 How Sound Therapy may help: By stimulating the frontal lobe, Sound Therapy may restore the child’s ability to think quickly and put the brakes on before acting.
 It may also retrain the listening capacity or the auditory reception process, so that the child can learn to focus on the desired sound and to relay the sound directly to the language centre in the brain.
-Auditory reception problems are caused, in part, by the shutting down of the ear to certain frequencies of sound.
-The ear muscles become lazy and unresponsive and must be stimulated in order to regain the capacity to tune into the desired sound.
-Sound Therapy has been shown to help provide this rehabilitation for the ear and may help to re-organize the auditory transmission in the brain.
-This process helps to reduce stress and tension in the whole nervous system as the child becomes able to attend to a chosen stimulus instead of being constantly distracted by every sound in the environment.
+Auditory reception problems are caused, in part, by the ear’s attenuation of certain sound frequencies.
+The ear muscles become lazy and unresponsive and must be stimulated to regain the ability to tune in to the desired sound.
+Sound Therapy has been shown to support ear rehabilitation and may help reorganize auditory transmission in the brain.
+This process helps reduce stress and tension throughout the nervous system, enabling the child to attend to a chosen stimulus rather than being constantly distracted by environmental sounds.

-How to use it: Regular listening to Sound Therapy is essential to receive successful results.
-The child should listen every day if possible for between 30 and 60 minutes.
+How to use it: Regular use of Sound Therapy is essential for achieving results.
+The child should listen every day, if possible, for between 30 and 60 minutes.
 If it is possible to get the child to listen for longer than this each day, that will be even more beneficial.
-It may be difficult to persuade a child with ADD to sit still and listen – and although there is nothing wrong with listening on a personal cassette player while moving around, a child which is hyperactive may put the machine at risk!
-Some parents have found they have more success in getting children with ADD to listen during sleep.
-If the child is a restless sleeper, the mini phones can be taped in to the ear with surgical tape, or you can use headphones that clip around the back of the ear.
+It may be difficult to persuade a child with ADD to sit still and listen – and although there is nothing wrong with listening on a personal cassette player while moving around, a child who is hyperactive may put the machine at risk!
+Some parents have found greater success in helping children with ADD listen during sleep.
+If the child is a restless sleeper, the mini phones can be taped into the ear with surgical tape, or you can use headphones that clip around the back of the ear.
 Be sure to place the headphone marked R in the right ear.
-For listening during sleep, the music tapes are most suitable.
+For listening while asleep, music tapes are most suitable.

 What it achieves: Very dramatic results may be achieved with Sound Therapy for children with ADD.
-The first change you may observe could be a marked decrease in activity (for overactive children) while under active children may become more energized.
-As listening discrimination is re-trained, memory and concentration improve so that learning can be achieved with a great deal less effort.
-Sleep and appetite problems are resolved as the whole system becomes calmer and less erratic.
-The behavioral difficulties, such as impulsiveness and aggression are now brought down to a manageable level.
-The child may now be able to pay attention in class, understand and follow instructions and be motivated to communicate and learn.
+The first change you may observe could be a marked decrease in activity (for overactive children), while underactive children may become more energized.
+As listening discrimination improves, memory and concentration improve, enabling learning with much less effort.
+Sleep and appetite problems resolve as the system calms and becomes less erratic.
+The behavioral difficulties, such as impulsiveness and aggression, are now brought down to a manageable level.
+The child may now be able to pay attention in class, understand and follow instructions, and be motivated to communicate and learn.

 Dyslexia